Can I Pay Off A Credit-Builder Loan Early?

 The only way a credit-builder loan can harm your credit scores is if you make late payments, miss payments or outright fail to repay the loan.
 In that case, the lender will recoup the amount it lent you (plus possible penalties) by seizing funds from your savings account, and it will also report your delinquency to the credit bureaus, leading to negative entries in your credit report that can cause lasting harm to your credit scores.

-A credit-builder loan is a great vehicle for beefing up your credit history, and it serves as a stealth savings tool as well.
+A credit-builder loan can be a vehicle for beefing up your credit history, and it serves as a stealth savings tool as well.
 Paying one off early is always an option in an emergency, but it's one you should probably avoid if at all possible.